LWagnerJG/myjsi-app-dealer/DEALER_APP_CONVERSION.md

 - **Orders**: Shows end-user customer projects directly
 - **Projects**: Tracked by end-user customer
 - **New Leads**: Selected from customer directory with "+ Add New" option
+- **Home**: Comprehensive dealer dashboard with metrics and activity

 ## ??
 File Structure Changes